TZstatsADS/ads-spring2023-project2-group9/doc/a_note_on_contributions.md

 + Xinming Pan:

-Designed the Shiny App, including the basic frame and figures of the App;
+Designed and implemented the Shiny App, including the basic frame and figures of the App;

 Managed and published the GitHub repository;

-Generated the URL of the App.
+Deployed the app and generated an URL.

++ Ananya Tinaikar:

+Wrangled data for Partner and intimate violence datasets;

+Merged disparate violence datasets/columns into four umbrella categories;

+Helped visualize violence data by borough and across years;

+Wrote introduction + title for Shiny App.

 + Hongyan Zhou: